hpi-swa/Squot/src/Squot.package/SquotObjectDiffTest.class/README.md

 Tests that different editions of objects are compared correctly.
+The comparisons should not compare other objects, only the target object.